Local lad strikes gold at Rusha Surface Mine

 The company estimates that the Rusha site will contribute more than £5 million to the local economy every year through wages and other supply chain contributions, and in addition to the people employed on site, it will also support a number of other off-site jobs in related transport and supplies activity.

-For more information on this article, contact Holyrood Partnership using the form below:
+For more information on this article, contact Holyrood PR using the form below:

 Private: Brian Lewis